 - Enlist your kids to help!
 They love to help mixing and they even like tracing and cutting the parchment paper for the the pans.

 After the cake has baked and chilled you can ice or layer your cake with your personal favorites.
 We decided to fill this with Savanna’s favorite cherry jam from the farmers market.
 It really made the cake, the vanilla glaze is super sweet and this was a nice balance.
 Savanna does not love chocolate but an easy chocolate ganache would be a great filling as well.

 You can frost it with a simple vanilla buttercream (there is a recipe in the notes of my sugar cookies), but you do need an electric mixer for that.
 So I wanted to test out a simple glaze for this cake and it worked great (ingredients in notes).
 We are cake lovers around here and not icing lovers so this worked really well for us.
-I you are a chocolate lover a simple chocolate ganache filling and glaze would work really well here too!
+If you are a chocolate lover a simple chocolate ganache filling (see in notes) would work really well here too!

 Finally I added these fun dye free starfetti sprinkles and the birthday topper is from party city 🥳

 We all enjoyed and hope you do too!

 - 2 1/2 cups all purpose flour

 - 10 tbs 5oz unsalted butter melted and cooled